cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### External Wallet

-A Bittensor wallet created through the Bittensor website or using a tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/), allowing users to use TAO without installing Bittensor.
+A Cybertensor wallet created through the Cybertensor website or using a tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/), allowing users to use TAO without installing Cybertensor.

 ## H

 ### Hotkey

-A component of a Bittensor wallet responsible for less secure operations such as signing messages into the network, secure a UID slot in a subnet, running subnet miners and subnet validators in a subnet.
+A component of a Cybertensor wallet responsible for less secure operations such as signing messages into the network, secure a UID slot in a subnet, running subnet miners and subnet validators in a subnet.
 It can be encrypted or unencrypted, but is unencrypted by default.
 The terms "account" and "hotkey" are used synonymously.

 ### Hotkey-Coldkey Pair